glslify/glslify-deps/README.md

 ### `depper.add(filename, [callback])`

-Adds a new file to the dependency graph
+Adds a new file to the dependency graph.

+### `depper.inline(source, basedir, [callback])`

+Adds a new inline file to the dependency graph, where `source` is the GLSL source to include and `basedir` is the directory to pretend it's being created in.
+A `basedir` is required to properly resolve requires and transforms, and defaults to `process.cwd()`.

 ### `depper.on('file', cb(filename))`